WipeOS/Utilities/email_daemon/README.md

 3. body(html format allowed)
 4. mimetext(default plain)

 and this email is send using the alerts@wipeos.com account via the Google SMTP server.
+This is a service configure in /etc/systemd/system/wipeos-email.service.
+The python script is run in a virtual environment in /home/rmartin/sendmail